sebastienh/textually.net/content/en/documentation/common/printDocument.md

 # Print selected text files (`⌘P`)

 When printing, all the selected files will be printed.
-Basically, all the files displayed in the _Editors_ panels.
+Basically, all the files displayed in the selected _Editors panel_[#editorsPanel].

 <funny-quote>
 “Lovers of print are simply confusing the plate for the food.” <br />